 Johns Hopkins APL Earns Additive Manufacturing Benchmark Challenge Honors

-This image illustrates the selective laser melting of the power bed in an APL logo.
+This image illustrates the selective laser melting of the powder bed in an APL logo.

 Credit: Johns Hopkins APL